 Dine Al Fresco

 Thanks to the great weather, many LA restaurants offer year-round patio seating.
 Despite what television suggests, dinner under the stars isn’t just for romantics.
 Even kids will get a kick out of eating their favorite foods while people watching and star gazing.
-Don’t miss our favorite spots for dining al fresco with the kids.
+Don’t miss our favorite outdoor dining spots for dining with the kids.

 See More Stars

 Journey to the Griffith Observatory to get a view that is out of this world.
 Check out their website to find out what time the sun sets and get there early enough to witness it first hand.
 Then enjoy an evening filled with exhibit viewings and star gazing.
 You can also catch a show in the planetarium with older kids (littles are only allowed in the first show of the day).

 Night Owl Tips: Parking is free but finding a spot in the lot isn’t easy.
 Park at the bottom and take a Lyft up or be prepared to take a little trek up the hill.

 The only thing more fun than a sleepover is one that takes place at the museum.
 A fun blend of education, fun, and even lions, dinosaurs or sharks, these overnight outings often involve more excitement than sleep.